Sunday, July 7, 2024

 Textual description of firstImageUrl

-mask-json-field transform - a Kafka Connect SMT to mask out PII field from JSON fields in Kafka messages.
+mask-json-field transform - a Kafka Connect SMT to mask out PII data from JSON fields in Kafka messages.

 Introduction